 Depreciation has become synonymous with the reduction of an asset’s value.
 As a result, most homeowners have come to resent the idea of depreciation.
 Who doesn’t hate the idea of their assets losing value?

 What many property owners do not realize is that depreciation can actually lead to significant tax benefits.
 When tax season rolls around, homeowners can use this information to secure deductions and reduce their overall tax burdens.
+The following home depreciation calculator can tell you how much money you can save on your deduction.
 Keep reading to learn more.

 What Is House Depreciation?